ZywOo: 2025

-Team Vitality won 7 out of 8 entered events in the first half of 2025, where ZywOo would win his 21st to 27th HLTV MVPs at IEM Katowice 2025, ESL Pro League Season 21, BLAST Open Lisbon 2025, IEM Melbourne 2025, Blast Rivals 2025 Season 1, IEM Dallas 2025, and the BLAST.TV Austin Major 2025 respectively.
+Team Vitality won 7 out of 8 entered events in the first half of 2025, where ZywOo would win his 21st to 27th HLTV MVPs at IEM Katowice 2025, ESL Pro League Season 21, BLAST Open Lisbon 2025, IEM Melbourne 2025, Blast Rivals 2025 Season 1, IEM Dallas 2025, and the BLAST Austin Major 2025 respectively.
 With his 22nd win, ZywOo overtook the record for most HLTV MVPs previously held by s1mple, and by the 23rd MVP ZywOo overtook the record for LAN MVPs with 17 LAN MVPs, previously also held by s1mple.
-With the victory at IEM Melbourne 2025, Team Vitality have also completed the ESL Grand Slam Season 5.
+With the victory at IEM Melbourne 2025, Vitality have also completed the ESL Grand Slam Season 5.

-At Blast.tv Austin Major 2025, ZywOo won his second Major after Paris 2023, where he would also receive his second Major MVP award, becoming the third player to receive multiple after Marcelo "coldzera" David and Nicolai "dev1ce" Reedtz.
+At the Austin Major, ZywOo won his second Major after Paris 2023, where he would also receive his second Major MVP award, becoming the third player to receive multiple after Marcelo "coldzera" David and Nicolai "dev1ce" Reedtz.

-After a 4-month drought of tournament wins, Team vitality won ESL Pro League Season 22, making it the first tournament ever won by Team Vitality where ZywOo did not get the HLTV MVP, which instead went to M0nesy, from Team Falcons.
+After a 4-month drought of tournament wins, Vitality won ESL Pro League Season 22, making it the first tournament ever won by Vitality since his joining where ZywOo did not get the HLTV MVP, which instead went to m0NESY, from Team Falcons.

 On August 25, 2025, ZywOo was awarded the Esports Breakthrough Player of the Decade at the 2025 Esports Decade Awards.
 On November 19, 2025, he also won the 2025 PC Player of the Year at the Esports Awards.
-In addition, he is currently nominated for the Best Esports Athlete at The Games Awards 2025.
+In addition, he was nominated for the Best Esports Athlete at The Games Awards 2025, but did not win.

+On December 14, 2025, ZywOo and Vitality were crowned champions of the StarLadder Budapest Major 2025, his third Major title.
+He was also awarded his third Major MVP, the most of any player.
+He became the first back-to-back Major MVP since coldzera in 2016.
+ZywOo matched s1mple's 2021 record for the most medals in a single calendar year, with eight total MVPs.
+All eight of his MVPs were at Big Events, surpassing dev1ce's record of seven Big Event MVPs set in 2018.

+ZywOo was named the player of the year for a record-breaking fourth time by HLTV, breaking a tie with s1mple.

+2026

+Team Vitality won IEM Kraków 2026, with ZywOo winning his 29th HLTV MVP.
+ZywOo recorded a 1.59 rating, his highest ever at a Big Event.
+At PGL Cluj-Napoca 2026, which Vitality won, ZywOo achieved his 30th HLTV MVP.
+Team Vitality won IEM Rio 2026, with ZywOo earning his 31st HLTV MVP.
+Team Vitality won BLAST Rivals 2026 Season 1 Finals, with ZywOo winning his 32nd HLTV MVP.
+After this, Team Vitality would not see another tournament win until September, where the team won StarLadder StarSeries Fall 2026, where ZywOo would claim his 33rd HLTV MVP.